Guidelines

 Grant Size

-Grant size will range, depending on the size and stage of the organization and project.
+Grant size will depend on the size and stage of the organization and project.
 Normally, grants will be in the $25,000-$100,000 range.

 Trustees